wangl-cc/Record.jl/README.md

 1

 julia> push!(v, 1) # push a new element
-recorded 3-element Vector{Int64}:
+3-element DynamicRVector{Int64, Float64, Int64, ContinuousClock{Float64, Nothing}}:
  1
  1
  1

-julia> r = record(v) # view recorded changes by creating a record record for 3-element dynamic Vector{Int64} with time Float64
+julia> r = record(v) # view recorded changes by creating a record record for 3-element DynamicRVector{Int64, Float64, Int64, ContinuousClock{Float64, Nothing}}

 julia> r[1] # show entries of the first element of v, which changed to 1 at `t=1.0` Record Entry